-Located between Central Europe and the Mediterranean just a few hours from Venice, Friuli Venezia Giulia region in Italy’s far northeast.
-Austria and Slovenia are bordering neighbours, and the region offers travellers alpine mountains courtesy of the dolomites, the Carnic and the Julian Alps, windswept contours of the Carso plateau and pristine Adriatic coastlines.
+Located between Central Europe and the Mediterranean, just a few hours from Venice, Borgo Eibn Mountain Lodge is located in Fruili Venezia Giulia, in Italy’s far northeast.
+Austria and Slovenia are bordering neighbours, and the region offers travellers alpine mountains courtesy of the Dolomites, the Carnic and the Julian Alps, windswept contours of the Carso plateau and pristine Adriatic coastlines.

 Ski, beach life, wilderness and urban hubs traverse these lands which take in the four provinces; Trieste, Gorizia, Pordenone and Udine.
 Trieste is the capital dusted in former Habsburg splendour and known as the ‘little Vienna on the coast’, Gorizia in the north is filled with Slavic heritage of medieval castles and aristo heritage in places like Cividade del Friul.
 Udine is more at home in Venetian grandeur and another cultural anchor of its past it the UNESCO World Heritage Site, the archaeological and cathedral of the ancient Roman city of Aquileia.